Zamzama: In literature and popular culture

 It came to be known as Kim's Gun after the protagonist in the novel Kim by Rudyard Kipling, in whose childhood memoirs it is frequently mentioned.
 The novel opens with Kim straddling the gun:

 Zamzama's status as a "mighty fire dispensing dragon" caused a great deal of amusement at the Durrani court, giving rise to many crude puns.
 "Zamzama" is now a joking term for a man with considerable sexual prowess in Afghanistan.

-Replica

 A life-size replica of the gun is displayed at the Gobindgarh Fort in Amritsar.
+A demi-cannon named after Zamzama features in the 2024 Skull and Bones video game.